 BCFNJC is a First Nations organization that holds a mandate to the 204 First Nations in British Columbia.
-BCFNJC is also responsible for providing services to all Indigenous Peoples within British Columbia, be it urban or rural, First Nations, Métis, or Inuit.
+BCFNJC is also responsible for providing justice services, through our Indigenous Justice Centres and service programs, to all Indigenous Peoples within British Columbia, including urban or rural, First Nations, Métis, or Inuit community members.
 Furthermore, we understand that changes to the colonial systems impacting First Nations women, girls, and 2SLGBTQIA+ will inevitably serve all Indigenous women, girls, and 2SLGBTQIA+, and more broadly, all Indigenous Peoples.
 BCFNJC has sought to include impacted Indigenous voices be it through engagements, partnerships, or collaborations.